 Andrew Jackson High School of Advanced Technology, a top-performing magnet school in Duval County, paves the way for its students to enter business and technology industries.
 By offering courses on video games, computer coding, animation, simulation programming and more, Andrew Jackson High School takes its students’ interests into account, ultimately rendering their curriculum meaningful and their futures full of possibility.

-A syllabus at Andrew Jackson High School might reads like a techie’s dream—and like a tech school’s curriculum.
+A syllabus at Andrew Jackson High School might read like a techie’s dream—and like a tech school’s curriculum.
 With its courses focused on concepts and skills necessary for a career in business or technology, the high school is preparing its students for the jobs of tomorrow by catering to their interests of today.

 The hands-on learning that Jacksonville has become known for is possible thanks to its state-of-the-art computer labs and support technology.
-While it is the only public school in Duval County to offer a video gaming design, development, and programming magnet, it is also the first to offer a cyber security magnet.
+While it is the only public school in Duval County to offer a video gaming design, development, and programming magnet, it is also the first to offer a cybersecurity magnet.
 Courses in unmanned aircraft systems, accelerated information technology security, and sports medicine are also available to students.

-No matter the course students opt in for, assignments are designed to challenge students to think critically, act creatively, and overall, to be innovative.
+No matter the course students opt-in for, assignments are designed to challenge students to think critically, act creatively, and overall, to be innovative.

 “We definitely want this to be a school where those opportunities are available to everyone in Duval County because we know that many of our students that excel in IT and who like computers are not necessarily like your 4.5 GPA students,” Assistant Principal James Stuckey said in an interview.
 “You don’t have to be gifted in all areas in order to get into the school.”